bixycler/UniinfoNotes/pages/Mind Jungle.md

 		- ((665f1a5c-6c98-4785-a177-3cd01507595d)) https://github.com/bixycler/UniinfoNotes
 			- `main` branch
 			  id:: 67138523-d69f-4836-bff7-e464d913b6eb
+			  collapsed:: true
 			  is the official branch with a linear history.
+				- GitHub & GitLab have not supported history view of first-parent only, so the `main` branch must have linear history to ease the history reading on GitHub.
+				- With `git log --first-parent` supported, it's better to use the branching history and the ((67139af7-47a6-4441-bd72-5a75448dbb1b)) his not needed anymore.
 			- `log` branch
 			  id:: 67138488-2781-42cb-88d4-888346f71c11
-			  collapsed:: true
 			  is the **working branch** containing `Auto saved by Logseq` commits as well as manual `[WIP]` commits to be merged into ((67139af7-47a6-4441-bd72-5a75448dbb1b)).
-				- It's better to just merge without squashing and view log with `git log --first-parent`.
-However, GitHub has not supported history view of first-parent only, so i use squashing to ease the history reading on GitHub.
 				- Remember to close the Logseq app before manually committing, so that Logseq's `Auto saved by Logseq` commit won't interfere with our process.
 				- The `WIP`s before a merge will be tracked in ((67139355-ac72-4e4c-b882-00bb3a3ea144)), then `[WIP]` commits will be stored in `log` branch.
 				- The final commit in `log` to be merged to `main` will have the full commit message summarizing WIPs.
-					- When merge-squashed to `main`, just reuse the final commit message and discard all other messages.
+					- Merge this commit to `store`, then cherry pick it to `main`, and copy this final commit message.
 					- Then clean up the list of ((67139355-ac72-4e4c-b882-00bb3a3ea144)) after the merge.
 			- `store` branch
 			  id:: 67139af7-47a6-4441-bd72-5a75448dbb1b
+			  collapsed:: true
 			  is the store of full history with logs & WIPs from ((67138488-2781-42cb-88d4-888346f71c11)) and merge commits to be cherry-picked to ((67138523-d69f-4836-bff7-e464d913b6eb)).
+				- Brief history can be viewed with `git log --first-parent` command.
 		- ((665359ff-79f1-4669-b10b-f2b0e633a7c1))
 		  collapsed:: true
 			- ((66978876-9378-4059-8783-868d041e8e2e)) are used to share doc content between places.